semaraugusto/Dotfiles/README.md

 My dotfiles for softwares I usually use.
 It's made specifically for me, I do not recommend copying without reading.
 Caps Lock is inverted with Esc.
-Window manager is i3 with polybar i3 has got spotify integration
+Window manager is xmonad with xmobar

 nvim and vim have many plugins.
-You'd have to make sure that Plug got installed and then run ":PlugInstall" on vim/neovim
+You need Packer to use them.

-Take care with the bashrc paths variables and aliases.
+Take care with the zshrc paths variables and aliases.
+I wasn't super careful in making this compatible to new machines Dotfiles contain absolute paths to some directories in my computer